 Because I’m a stickler for learning about the history of places we visit, I made sure our family went on a Lighthouse Trolley tour.
 The tour was scheduled to last 90 minutes but actually ran over two hours!
-The kids took a little nap but my husband and I thoroughly enjoyed it and feel like we definitely got a great history lesson about the island.
+The kids took a little nap but my husband and I had a great time and feel like we definitely got a great history lesson about the island.

-Where to stay in St Simons Island, GA
+Where to stay in St Simons Island

-DAY 2: St Simons Island – Miami
+Day 2: St Simons Island – Miami

-La Carreta in Miami to eat good, reasonable and authentic Cuban food.
+Our second pit stop was in La Carreta in Miami to eat good, reasonable and authentic Cuban food.

 The drive from St. Simons to Miami was a good nine hours.
 It’s a long haul but mentally knowing we were beach bound helped get us through it!
 In Miami, we split our time between Miami Beach and the city itself.

 Where to stay in Miami with kids

-Kids aged five to twelve can even try the hotel’s Aquamarine day camp that teaches children about the sea through educational activities.
+Kids aged five to twelve can try the hotel’s Aquamarine Day Camp that teaches children about the sea through educational activities.
 I walked into Acqualina and was afraid it might be too stuffy for our little ones but nothing could be further from the truth.
 From the foosball table by the pools to the gelato bar near the lobby, this resort is a must for any family visiting Miami Beach.

-DAY 3: Miami – Key Largo (Florida Keys)
+Day 3: Miami – Key Largo

-Overnight Key Largo, Florida Keys
+Overnight Key Largo

-DAY 4: Key Largo – Key West (Florida Keys)
+Day 4: Key Largo – Key West

 Where to stay in Key West, Florida Keys

 We opted for the new Hilton Garden Inn.
-This new property is right at the entrance of the island.
+This property is right at the entrance of the island.
 It’s not right smack in the middle of everything but that might be a better option for families that don’t want to deal with the noise or business of Key West at nighttime.
 They do have a shuttle that takes you to historic Key West.